 A "one-stop-shop" situated in the Chancellor Oppenheimer Library, to help undergraduates with access to the many resources available and to assist them with their work.
-Three UCT Libraries staff members and 22 Student Navigators offer a service that is available 74 hours a week and accessed by over 8000 students weekly.
-The libraries' opening hours can be found on the UCT Libraries website.
+Three UCT Libraries' staff and 22 Student Navigators offer a service that is available 74 hours a week and accessed by over 8000 students a week.
+The opening hours of libraries can be found on the Libraries website.